 Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

-Yoga Philosophy (Patanjali) versus Vedanta (Bhagavad Gita)
+Philosophy of Yoga (Patanjali) versus Vedanta (Bhagavad Gita)

 Dhyana Yoga Course

-Yoga Sutras of Patanjali versus Bhagavad Gita
+Yoga Sutras of Patanjali and Bhagavad Gita

 The ancient Hindu philosophical system is divided into six schools called "Shad-Darshanas":